git/git.github.io/rev_news/drafts/edition-77.md

 * [How NOT to use Git in Practice.
 Ten Git usages, you should know to avoid.](https://blog.greenroots.info/how-not-to-use-git-in-practice-ten-git-usages-you-should-know-to-avoid) by Tapas Adhikary on GreenRoots Blog.
 * [Elevate your Git-fu!](https://dev.to/abhaykrishna/elevate-your-git-fu-3ip4)
-  by Abhay Krishna Arunachalam on DEV.to
+  by Abhay Krishna Arunachalam on DEV.to.
 * [How to Collaborate on Components across Projects with Bit](https://dev.to/giteden/how-to-collaborate-on-components-across-projects-with-bit-29c3) by Eden Ella on DEV.to.
 The [Bit](https://github.com/teambit/bit) project was mentioned in [Git Rev News Edition #45](https://git.github.io/rev_news/2018/11/21/edition-45/).